chenx/ExpressionValidatorLib/README.md

 A console program for testing purpose is also included (Tester).

+This is written in C#, but can be easily converted to Java.
+The syntax involved are almost identical.

 Usage
 ----------------------
 You can use it either as a library (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/output/Release/ExpressionValidatorLib.dll">ExpressionValidatorLib.dll</a>), or as a class file (<a href="https://github.com/chenx/ExpressionValidatorLib/blob/master/ExpressionValidatorLib/ExpressionValidatorLib/ExprValidator.cs">ExprValidator.cs</a>).